2deviant/cHash/README.md

 The hash table is implemented using separate chaining with linked lists.
 The table does not store the key, only the Jenkins hash of the key for hash collision resolution.
-Linked lists are allocated dynamically in increments of `CHASH_POOL` links found in `chash.h` at a time once the RAM pool has been exhaused.
+Linked lists are allocated dynamically in increments of `CHASH_POOL` hashlets (found in `chash.h`) once the RAM pool has been exhaused.
+The amount of buckets (a.k.a. head hashlets) is static (137 in the example above).

+## Further Development
+Dynamic resizing: if the average linked list exceeds, say, three hashlets, double the amount of head hashlets (a.k.a. buckets).